privacytrustlab/soteria_private_nn_inference/README.md

 #### Example provided

 A pre-synthesized version of the SystemVerilog code generated for the model above can be found as file `syn/mlnn.v` in directory `/app/Soteria/Verilog_constructor/verilog`.

+**Note:** If the network or size of layers is very large, it may take too long to synthesize.
+For the experiments presented in the paper, we emulate the entire system by piecing together components instead of synthesizing it as a whole and calculating the costs of the entire model in one go.
+This emulation strategy results in slightly larger runtime numbers compared to a scenario where the entire network is built.

 ## Run Garbled Circuit test